Cardboard cathedral to be built in quake hit New Zealand city

 Ban is known for his reinforced paper and cardboard structures and designed a similar “paper church” after the 1995 Kobe earthquake in Japan.

-Christchurch’s landmark cathedral was a favorite meeting place and tourist attraction, but any chance of saving it was ended by several strong aftershocks that caused more damage.
+Christchurch’s landmark cathedral was a favourite meeting place and tourist attraction, but any chance of saving it was ended by several strong aftershocks that caused more damage.

 New Zealand faces a NZ$20 billion ($16.5 billion) bill to rebuild its second largest city, the centre of which remains off limits more than a year after the quake.
 Whole blocks have been reduced to bare land.